Research & Development (R&D)

 - Study company websites, follow them on social media and YouTube.

-- Growing your network and having informational interviews with PhDs who have transitioned into careers of interest to you will enable you to learn more about the job’s daily responsibilities, hiring process, career progression, etc., and the sector as a whole.
+- Growing your network and having informational interviews with PhDs who have transitioned into careers of interest to you will enable you to learn more about the job’s daily responsibilities, hiring processes, career progression, etc., and the sector as a whole.